dudziak-tomasz/asteroids-js/README.md

 The project is made in JavaScript, both front-end and back-end.

-Link to the currently working version: [asteroids.doitjs.eu](https://asteroids.doitjs.eu)
+Link to currently working version (playable but not finished): [asteroids.doitjs.eu](https://asteroids.doitjs.eu)

 ---